 - Next, I tried wax paper and that didn’t work at all either.

 - I found a tutorial on Youtube that printed on heavy plastic sheets but the plastic melted in my printer.
 Ya, I was not happy about that, and still get a little bit of melted plastic on paper I print out since.
 Hopefully it’s all cleaned out soon.

 - The last thing I tried was to peel off mailing labels and use the leftover sheet that the labels came off of, making sure to print on the shiny side.
 This gave me my best transfer but it was still a bit light.
 I used a sharpie and a light hand to trace what was on the board, and darken it up.
 I think if I ever try to transfer an image to wood again I’ll try transfer gel and see if that’s any easier.

 Lastly, I painted over the whole board with furniture wax to help seal the paint and design.
 It also ads a bit of shine which I like.
 Here’s the finished project.

 I LOVE the way my DIY Noodle Board turned out and I can’t stop looking at my cute kitchen!
 We currently rent and it’s a total ‘rental kitchen’ – dark boring cabinets, not much counter space and black appliances.
 The white noodle board adds some much-needed extra space in my cramped kitchen and it also lightens the place up.

-When decorating my DIY noodle board, I used the Rule of 3 that Kristy wrote about in her last post.
+When decorating my homemade stove topper, I used the Rule of 3 that Kristy wrote about in her last post.
 It’s such a helpful rule to know (you can check it out HERE if you haven’t read it yet).